vENEZUELA EARTHQUAKE RELIEF FAQs

 Who is my donation helping right now?
 Your donation reaches the people the earthquakes have hit hardest, channeled through trusted contacts and groups already working on the ground.
 For now, most of it is going to the rescue effort — for as long as there is a chance of finding people alive.
 Right now, that support is reaching:

-• To a trusted group organized that travels to La Guaira every day to deliver tools and equipment in support of rescue teams, mobile medical teams, and logistics crews.
+A trusted, organized group that travels to La Guaira every day to deliver tools and equipment in support of rescue teams, mobile medical teams, and logistics crews.
 Through them, your contributions have purchased power generators, rescue tools, and Starlink antennas, among other essentials.

-• To cover the transport of a rescue team from Puerto La Cruz to La Guaira, arranged through another trusted contact.
+Covering the transport and tools for a rescue team from Puerto La Cruz to La Guaira, arranged through another trusted contact.

-• To support families displaced by the disaster who are now sheltering in Parque del Este, through another contact on the ground.
+Families displaced by the disaster who are now in shelter camps in La Guaira (we also supported families that had been sheltering in Parque del Este, but not anymore), through our contacts on the ground.

 The equipment already purchased keeps working: as the search winds down in one area, teams move the generators, tools, and antennas to the places where rescue is still underway.
-As needs shift, we are now buying portable antennas to support the medical teams that move from site to site to care for the victims.
+As needs shift, we have bought portable antennas to support the medical teams that move from site to site to care for the victims.

 Together, these efforts reach both the immediate victims of the disaster — the injured, the trapped, and the displaced — and those left most vulnerable in its wake, among them children left without families and older adults now living alone.